 Applications will be reviewed on a rolling basis as they are received.
 Successful applicants will be contacted within 2 weeks to schedule an interview.
 Apply early and don’t miss the chance to participate in this unique program and join our Climate Action Network.

 No, you do not need to have an established project or project idea to apply.
 To be eligible, you need to show passion and commitment to growing leadership skills and creating a positive impact through engaging your community in climate action.

-The first phase of the program requires the most commitment as there will be 4 half-day virtual sessions over a 2-month period. .
-After this, there will be 2-4 hours of training (synchronous and asynchronous learning) a week.
-In addition to structured training sessions, participants are expected to dedicate time outside of training to iterate and implement your climate action project.
-This time commitment can vary based on your own scheduling capacities and the scope of your climate solution.
-Participants are expected to invest at least 5 hours a week to pursue their climate solution.
+In addition to structured training sessions, participants are expected to dedicate time outside of training to iterate and implement their climate action project.
+This time commitment can vary based on the scope of the climate solution.

 You will access funds through a grant proposal process which will be evaluated on a set of criteria and approved by YCI before funds are administered.